 Curb-Stomp Battle: He's so good at Go, that it is difficult for him to find an opponent he really has to struggle against.
 One example would be when he played against a shopkeeper who was cheating his customers.
 At a certain point of the game, when the shopkeeper was in bad shape, Sai suggested that they switch places, and then proceeded to win from a losing position.

 Fish Out of Temporal Water: Is excited by things such as vending machines, calls television and computers "boxes" and aquarium fish "realistic looking fake fish", and is incredulous when Hikaru tells him that humans have been on the moon.

 Ghost Amnesia: Averted.
 He seems to remember events that happened a thousand years ago quite well.

 Mistaken Identity: A lot of confusion arises from the fact that he and Hikaru share a consciousness.
 Some people thought that his internet identity was Hikaru.
-The closest to guessing the truth was Waya, who thought Sai was Hikaru's teacher, and Akira, who figured out that Sai had been the one playing against him in their first game.
+The closest to guessing the truth were Waya, who thought Sai was Hikaru's teacher, and Akira, who figured out that Sai had been the one playing against him in their first game.

 Nice Guy: He's completely Go obsessed but nevertheless a compassionate and caring person.

 The Obi-Wan: Let's see.
 A mentor that travels with the hero?
 Check.
 Has a brilliant mind?
 Check.
 Is better skilled and more experienced than the hero?
 Check.
 His role is to introduce a new skill to the hero?
 Check.
 Has a very calm attitude?
 Che- Well...
 It depends.

 Obi-Wan Moment: Dies peacefully after realizing that his work at helping achieve the divine move is done.